Respect for human rights and environment-related standards at the BMW Group.

 Within the BMW Group, responsibility resides with the respective business departments or with the management of affiliated companies; outside the company, it lies with the business partners and suppliers.
 Centralised units like Group Compliance (for the overall program design, for the BMW Group’s own business area and other business partners) and Purchasing and Supplier Network (for suppliers) support and monitor due diligence requirements.

 In 2021, the Board of Management appointed the Chief Compliance Officer as Human Rights Officer.
-As an overarching control function, he assumes the monitoring task provided for the German Supply Chain Due Diligence Act with regard to existing due diligence requirements and processes and coordinates the implementation of due diligence requirements within the BMW Group.
+As an overarching control function, he assumes the monitoring task provided for the German Supply Chain Due Diligence Act with regard to the risk management for the implementation of due diligence requirements within the BMW Group.
 The Human Rights Officer works in close consultation with the responsible business departments and reports to the Board of Management at regular intervals and on an ad-hoc basis.

 The department Purchasing and Supplier Network is responsible for implementing our due diligence processes in the supply chain.
 Creating transparency around highly complex, dynamic supply chains and making goods flows traceable is the most important requirement.
 To achieve this, we are constantly deepening our close cooperation with partners in the supply chain.